 A special purpose acquisition company (SPAC) is a public shell company that acquires a private company and takes it public.
 Also called a “blank check” company, SPACs go public before their acquisition target is identified.

 The SPAC IPO has been around in its current form since the 1990s, but the surge in popularity is more recent.
-This year’s SPAC proceeds of $95B have already surpassed 2020’s record $74B.
+2021’s SPAC proceeds of $143B nearly doubled 2020’s record $73B.

 In the 1990s, the SPAC had a reputation for taking small, immature companies public for a large fee, leading to high levels of company failure and lackluster stock performance at the expense of investors.